 - Vitamin B, which comprises various amines including B1, B2, B3 and B5 that revitalise the hair.
 B1, for example, stimulates the hair follicles while B2 works to maintain the health of your hair.
 Vitamin B is found abundantly in chicken’s eggs, certain fish (like mackerel), Swiss cheese, low-fat dairy and beef liver.

 - Vitamin C, which enhances the formation of collagen – a main building block of your hair that contributes to its vitality and health.
 Vitamin C also strengthens and adds texture to your hair.
 Vitamin C is found in citrus fruits, green vegetables and fruit.

-- Biotin (vitamin H), which is known for its role in improving hair growth.
+- Biotin (Vitamin H), which is known for its role in improving hair growth.
 It also helps to prevent hair breakage, protects against dryness and enhances elasticity of your hair.
 Get a healthy dose of biotin from cow’s milk, nuts, fruit and eggs.

 - Zinc, an essential component of sebum, which is naturally produced by the scalp.
 Zinc also helps to keep the hair shaft healthy and strong, and it’s particularly essential to the health of your hair as many enzymes depend upon it.
 Insufficient amounts of zinc can lead to grey hair, so be sure to eat plenty of spinach, pumpkin seeds, nuts, beans and oysters!

 - Copper, which is responsible for the pigmentation of your hair, skin and eyes.
 Furthermore, the body requires copper for the creation of collagen in the connective tissue and bones.
-Get your copper fix from a healthy dose of nuts, seeds, pulses, avocadoes and dried fruit.
+Get your copper fix from a healthy dose of nuts, seeds, pulses, avocados and dried fruit.

 4. Can hair loss be related to lifestyle factors, and not just diet?